voidwyrm-2/voidwyrm-2/readme.md

 <br>

 My favorites are definitely Go, C, C#, Swift, Python, Rust(in that order)<br>
-C++, Haskell, and TypeScript get an honorable mention(also in that order)
+C++, Haskell, Lua, and TypeScript get an honorable mention(also in that order)

 <br>